dotnet/runtime/docs/design/features/lsra-detail.md

          between defs and uses of tree temps is rarely very great.

-         For x86 and x64, when we have an instruction that will overwrite one of its sources, we need to ensure that the other source isn't assigned the same register as the target.
+         For x86 and x64, when we have an instruction that will overwrite one of its sources, we need to ensure that the other source isn't given the same register as the target.
 For this, we annotate the use `RefPosition` with `delayRegFree`.

 -   Next we create the uses of the internal registers, using the `InternalDefs` array.